alexellis/motephat-alexa/README.md

 * Install Docker

 Docker is a packaging and runtime system that allows us to build, ship and run software easily.
-Run these two commands then reconnect over `ssh`.
+I've used it in this tutorial so that you don't have to manually configure your Raspberry Pi with the libraries and runtimes needed for the project.
+If you want to bypass Docker then check out the [Dockerfile](https://github.com/alexellis/motephat-alexa/blob/master/Dockerfile) and run the steps in manually with bash.

+Run these two commands, then logout and log in again.
+This is so that the `pi` user's access to Docker can be refreshed.

 ```
 # curl -sSL get.docker.com | sh
 # sudo usermod pi -aG docker
 ```

+You can read the contents of the [Dockerfile here](https://github.com/alexellis/motephat-alexa/blob/master/Dockerfile).

 Now clone the Github repository and build the Docker image (this will take some time):